 Workplace Bullying & Harassment: What’s the Difference?

-Workplace bullying and harassment are serious issues that can have a drastic impact on an individual’s emotional and physical health, employee morale and performance, and a business’s reputation.
-Consequently, it’s vital that those in positions of responsibility understand the difference between bullying and harassment and are able to recognise relevant behaviours, put in place preventative measures, and ensure there are efficient procedures for dealing with complaints and protecting victims.
+Workplace bullying and harassment are serious issues that can have a massive impact on an individual’s emotional and physical health, employee morale and performance, and a business’s reputation.
+Consequently, it’s vital that employers and those in positions of responsibility understand the difference between bullying and harassment and are able to recognise relevant behaviours, put in place preventative measures, and ensure there are efficient procedures for dealing with complaints and protecting victims.

 What is Workplace Harassment?